 - Layer a couple of paper towels on a small plate and place the bacon strip on the paper towels.
 Layer another paper towel over the top.
 Microwave for one minute and add 30 second increments until finished.

-- Butter or spray with cooking spray the inside of a wide-based coffee mug.
+- Butter or spray with cooking spray the inside of a microwave safe coffee mug.
 Crack the egg into the coffee mug and scramble it with a fork.

 - Assemble the sandwich with bacon, egg, goat cheese, salt and pepper to taste, and fresh parsley.
 Enjoy!